 Sophia will play the lead role, Megan Granger, a quiet and unassuming introvert.
 A small town girl who moves to the city in an attempt to get away from the tragic loss of her parents.

 With no family or friends around her, the city breaks her spirit and leaves her feeling overwhelmed, outcast and lonely.

 She longs for companionship and desperately seeks solace from Sean who offers her a way out.

-Sophia and John Bowe have previously worked together in the BBC adaptation of Mark Twain’s ‘The Prince and the Pauper’
+Sophia was introduced to the project by John Bowe.
+They have previously worked together in the BBC adaptation of Mark Twain’s ‘The Prince and the Pauper’

 Quotes from Reviews